somaSystems/lifeTimes/README.md

 The main funtion for user input in lifeTimes is `lts_in()`.
 To test that lifeTimes is working you can run this function without any arguments.
-This will run the program on a default set of data.
+This will run the program on a default set of data.However, it is more interesting to run lifeTimes on your own data.
+Below, I have included a worked example of how to use run lifeTimes on a dataset.
+For this example, I am still usingthe rain\_flow dataset, except that the steps to run this data in `lts_in()` are now clearly shown.

 **Example 1**